 The New York Times describes TriBeCaStan’s sound as “genre-bending jazz and world-music” and The Washington Post hails them as “an international jazz and folk festival unto itself, fusing Balkan, Middle Eastern, Indian, Latin American, and African musical elements to bold and dazzling effect”.
 According to The Village Voice the band embodies “New York cool, explorer energy, and outer space vibes”.

-Long-time fixtures of the band include co-founders/multi-instrumentalists John Kruth and Jeff Greene, along with Claire Daly (New York’s baritone sax goddess), Matt Darriau (multi-reedist and Klezmatics staple), Kenny Margolis (keyboard wiz with Willy DeVille) and Ray Peterson (bassist with jazz legend Eddie Harris) along with recording guest stars, Steve Turre (renowned trombonist and shell master), Badal Roy (Miles Davis’ percussionist), and Bachir Attar (Master Musicians of Jajouka).
+Long-time fixtures of the band feature co-founders/multi-instrumentalists John Kruth and Jeff Greene, along with Claire Daly (New York’s baritone sax goddess), Matt Darriau (multi-reedist and Klezmatics staple), Kenny Margolis (keyboard wiz with Willy DeVille) and Ray Peterson (bassist with jazz legend Eddie Harris), along with countless recording guest stars, including Steve Turre (renowned trombonist and shell master), Badal Roy (Miles Davis’ percussionist), and Bachir Attar (Master Musicians of Jajouka).

 Some may wonder why TriBeCaStan plays “peasant music in an affluent zip code.”
 Their music offers a radical diversity—not purity or homogeneity—that truly represents contemporary urban life.
 “Our music,” says Jeff Greene, “is ultimately about the cross-fertilization of musical idioms.
-Between our travels and life in New York City, we get to witness, first-hand, all the wonderful ways in which the world’s cultures combine to create new musical forms and expressions.”
+Between our travels and life in New York City, we get to witness, first-hand, all the wonderful ways in which the world’s cultures combine with American traditions to create new musical forms and expressions.
+To us, there couldn’t be anything more exciting.”

-“Whether it’s the far-away folk and roots traditions of the world, or the blues and jazz music of our home country,” says John Kruth, the band’s primary composer, “at the end of day, our sound derives from one simple construct – just play the music you haven’t heard yet.”
+With TriBeCastan’s 4th album New Songs From The Old Country having released October 1st via Evergreene Music, TriBeCaStan continues to look outward and inward for inspiration: “Whether it’s the far-away folk and roots traditions of the world, or the blues and jazz music of our home country,” says John Kruth, “at the end of day, our sound and ethos derives from one simple construct: just play music you haven’t heard yet.”

 New York Times: Zappa-esque… genre-bending jazz and world-music